Dance Again: Release and artwork

 Lopez announced on March 2, 2012, that she would release a new single by the end of the month.
 On March 15 it was revealed during an episode of American Idol that the song would be released on March 30.
 On March 26, a snippet of the song was made available online by WHYI-FM.
 Two days later, a one-minute snippet of the song appeared online.
 "Dance Again" made its world premiere on March 30, 2012, during Ryan Seacrest's radio show On-Air with Ryan Seacrest.
 A lyric video was released on YouTube the same day and the song was officially sent to mainstream radio in the United States on April 3, 2012.

 On March 27, Lopez posted a quarter of the single's official artwork through a puzzle piece; if 15,500 people shared the post on Facebook, a new piece of the puzzle (artwork) would be unlocked.
 The three puzzle pieces were revealed, and Lopez posted the entire artwork on her website on March 29.

 It featured her entangled with a group of half-naked men, wearing black masks on their eyes, and Lopez wearing a black top with a necklace and stockings.
 Lopez has stated that she doesn't know if "Dance Again" would be the lead single from a greatest hits album or her eighth studio album.
 It was later decided to make it the lead single from her greatest hits album, Dance Again... the Hits.

 Composition

 "Dance Again" is an uptempo dance-pop and electropop song, with a length of three minutes and fifty-seven seconds (3:57).
 It was written by Nadir "RedOne" Khayat, The Chef, Enrique Iglesias, Achraff Janussi and Armando "Pitbull" Perez, who is also featured on the song.
-During an interview with Ryan Seacrest, Lopez stated that the song was nearly complete when she heard it and that she only changed minor details, but kept the message of the song the same.
+During an interview with Ryan Seacrest, Lopez stated that the song was nearly complete when she heard it and that she only changed minor details to keep the message of the song the same.
 The electro beat begins, and the song kicks off with Pitbull's brief rap introduction.
 The beat of the song shifts from upbeat pings and claps to a bass backdrop as Lopez takes over the vocals.